Cheerpipe/RGBFusionCli/README.md

 Update 4-1-21:

 Having trouble with auto opening the RGBFusionCLI program automatically, will work on a fix and update this fork.

+Update 4-14-21:

+Added Start-RGBFusionCli.bat which starts the RGBFusionCLI.exe program on startup.

+All you need to do is, place the .BAT file in the following directory: (copy/paste if needed)  C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

+The above folder will start the RGBFusionCLI.exe file on PC startup along with project aurora, and ensure the gigabyte RGBFusion system syncs with aurora

+.Bat file located under RGBFusionCli/Startup-Folder of my fork of the project